Extension Master Gardener℠ Volunteers

 Since 1979, North Carolina Extension Master Gardener℠ Volunteers (EMGVs) have been leaders in this internationally acclaimed program, guiding homeowners in making environmentally sound decisions in their landscapes.
 Trained by NC State faculty and staff, EMGVs provide research-based information about gardening and environmental stewardship to individuals and communities across the state.
 EMGVs engage the community through education and outreach on a wide variety of subjects and through a broad spectrum of projects, all designed to maximize their impact.

 Core training classes will be held in the fall and will focus on skills you will need as a volunteer and how to use your knowledge to teach others.
-These classes will be conducted both virtually and in-person if is safe to do so at that time.
-We will be using the TopHat Interactive Version of the Extension Master Gardener Handbook.
-Basic computer literacy skills will be required for participating in this course.
+We will be using the Extension Master Gardener Handbook, Second Edition as the required textbook for the course.
+Download the 2024 Class Syllabus for more information on course topics and for the exact dates and times.

 Core Training Topics